mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 The following parameters are available:

-**1.** The **Storage mount path** defines the file system path where the Storage claim is mount.
+**1.** The **Storage mount path** defines the file system path where the Storage claim is mounted.
 Default: `/scratch`

 **2.** The **Work directory** field defines the file system path used as working directory by the Nextflow pipelines.
 It must be the same or a subdirectory of the *Storage mount path* at the previous point.
-Defualt: the same as *Storage mount path*.
+Default: the same as *Storage mount path*.

-**3.** The  **Compute service account** field allows you specify the Kubernetes *service account* that the pipeline jobs should use.
+**3.** The  **Compute service account** field allows you to specify the Kubernetes *service account* that the pipeline jobs should use.
 Default is the `default` service account in your Kubernetes cluster.